jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Mass-collaboration is today's big picture, the basic principle of the Internet Age's economics.
 The people who understand this best are the open-source community.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

 _Per the great Jeff Goldblum, "Life finds a way."
 Likewise, we hate doing the BS jobs antagonist make us do to justify staying with the work culture of mass-production.
 To smile more, we need to adopt the economic policy of digital mass-collaboration.
 The open-source community is already building it for us.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._ [Reader Mode.](https://gfycat.com/ifr/EnragedEverlastingDunnart)

 ## The Open-Source Community